-- 1. Click Set up Data Repository and then select Create a new SQL Server database. - 2.
-Click Next, then enter the SQL Server instance name.

-You can type an instance name or IP address directly into the SQL Server box if the instance name does not appear in the drop-down list.

-- 3. By default, SQL Monitor will create a database called RedGateMonitor.
+- 1. Click Set up Data Repository and then select Create a new SQL Server database. - Click Next, then enter the SQL Server instance name.
+You can type an instance name or IP address directly into the SQL Server box if the instance name does not appear in the drop-down liet. - 3.
+By default, SQL Monitor will create a database called RedGateMonitor.
 To use a different name, in the Database box, type the name you want. - 4.
-Under Create database using, one of the following: - Use current credentials to use the account that you are currently logged into. - Specify an account.
+Under Create database using, choose one of the following: - Use current credentials to use the account that you are currently logged into. - Specify an account.
 If you select Windows authentication, SQL Monitor assumes this account is in the current domain.
-To use a different domain account, enter credentials in the format username@domain-name or domainname\username.
-Enter the password.
+To use a different domain account, enter credentials in the format username@domain-name or domain-name\username.
+Enter the password. - Note: If you specify a different Windows account, and this account fails, SQL Monitor will automatically attempt to create the database using your current credentials. - 5.
+Click Create Now to create the database.
+Once database creation has been confirmed, click Close.
+If you go back a page in the wizard, this will not undo the creation of the database.